Brand Shoutouts

 - Corporate professional with $500K savings - Wants to own a business, willing to work 60+ hours/week - No restaurant experience - Attracted to Five Guys brand recognition

-In our view, not recommended for first-time franchisees.
+Not recommended for first-time franchisees.

 Five Guys requires either multi-unit restaurant experience or international market access.
 The fresh-daily model has zero margin for operational error. $977K-$1.375M total investment is high for a first franchise.
-And it's sold out in North America — no domestic territories available.
+And it's sold out in North America, no domestic territories available.

 First-time franchisees should consider systems with lower investment requirements ($300K-500K range), longer franchisee support windows, domestic availability, and shorter payback periods (3-4 years).